JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-The-Book-of-Mormon.md

 - Casting: Carrie Gardner
 orchestra:
 ---
 Two fresh-faced Mormon missionaries, Elder Price and Elder Cunningham, descend upon an impoverished Ugandan village, armed with optimism and a divine playbook.
 They quickly discover that converting the locals is anything but a holy walk in the park.
-From the creators of 'South Park,' this uproarious musical preaches a gospel of laughter with a dose of biting satire.
+From the creators of *South Park*, this uproarious musical preaches a gospel of laughter with a dose of biting satire.
 Get ready for a 'mission' you won't forget!

 [NETworks Presentations](http://www.networkstours.com/) is the producer of this non-Equity production.